 (d) Importation into a Buyer’s destination country

-The purchaser’s inability to import any item into his destination country as a result of Government economic sanctions or other restrictions shall not justify cancellation or rescission of the sale or any delay in payment.
-Please satisfy yourself before bidding as to whether a lot is subject to such import restrictions, or any other restrictions on importation or exportation.
+The Buyer’s inability to import any item into their destination country as a result of Government economic sanctions or other restrictions shall not justify cancellation or rescission of the sale or any delay in payment.
+Please satisfy yourself before bidding as to whether a Lot is subject to such import restrictions, or any other restrictions on importation or exportation.

 3. At the Sale